 Writing an eBook is no small feat.
 It requires commitment and consistency.
 Figure out what works best for you and stick to it.
-If you outlined 8 different chapter ideas for your eBook, consider writing and editing on chapter per week.
+If you outlined 8 different chapter ideas for your eBook, consider writing and editing a chapter per week.
 The most important strategy is consistency: figure out a way to hold yourself accountable.
 If setting a launch date for your eBook helps, add that to your most-used calendar and commit.

-Editing Your eBook
+Editing your eBook

 Once you’ve finished your draft, you want to edit it.
 There are a couple ways to do the editing.
 Either you can do it yourself.
 Or, you can hire out a copyeditor through Upwork, Elance, or Fiverr.

 How do you want your readers to engage with you after they finish your eBook?
 Include a call-to-action at the end, whether that’s leading readers back to your website, or suggesting they read your other eBooks, guides, or tutorials you offer.
 Link back to your website, or directly to an item listing on your Selz store.